ttsds/ttsds/README.md

 ### Requirements

 - Python 3.9+
-- System packages: ffmpeg, automake, autoconf, unzip, sox, gfortran, subversion, libtool
+- System packages: ``ffmpeg automake autoconf unzip sox gfortran subversion libtool``
 - On some systems, the fairseq installation may fail due to conflicting dependencies.
 In this case, you can install this fork of fairseq https://github.com/MiniXC/fairseq-noconf

 ### Caching